Mrs W. H. Foley

-Catherine Huggins, known in history as Mrs W. H. Foley (2 January 1821 – 4 March 1887) was a British actor, singer, director and manager.
+Catherine Huggins, known in history as Mrs W. H. Foley (2 January 1821 – 4 March 1887) was a British actress, singer, director and manager.
 Mrs W. H. Foley is best known for her major contribution to early theatrical entertainment in New Zealand between 1855 and 1867.

 Life

 Early life

 Foley was born into a theatrical family in England in 1821 as the second of ten children to mother, Frances Pierce and father, Benjamin Edwin Huggins.
 She was baptised Catherine Huggins in Louth, Lincolnshire, England, in early 1821.
 Her parents and both sets of grandparents were actors, and this theatrical heritage asserted itself in Catherine's adult life.

 Unmarried, Foley gave birth to her first child, a boy named Charles Pierce Huggins, in March 1843.
 Shortly afterwards, on 17 September 1845 at St Pancras Church, London, she married her son's father, Daniel Caparn, a chemist and druggist.
 A couple years later in 1847 the family emigrated to Tasmania where Foley became a dressmaker and milliner in Hobart.
 Separating from her husband, Foley traveled alone to San Francisco in June 1849, among the throngs attracted by the California Gold Rush.